-This was it.
-This was my body after almost three months of six days on, one day off.
+This was it?
+This was my body after almost three months of six days on, one day off?
 These were my pecs after a multitude of grueling chest days at the gym?
-I could no longer hide from this ugly truth.
-I knew I spent the last seven months taking showers in the dark avoiding my bathroom mirror, but I wanted to hold on the hope that all of my hard work had paid off even if it was just a little difference in appearance.
+I could no longer hide from what I felt was the ugly truth staring back at me.
+I knew I spent the last seven months taking showers in the dark and avoiding my bathroom mirror, but I wanted to hold on the hope that all of my hard work had paid off even if it was just a little difference in appearance.
 Unlike other things in my life that I worked extremely hard for, this was a personal, and deeply emotional epic fail!

 They were attached to me, but they did not belong to me.

 I noticed about three years ago my workouts weren’t garnering the same results as before.
 I just chalked it up to getting older, stressful days at the office and inconsistent clean eating habits.
 Now that my gym life was being affected, my wardrobe soon followed suit.
 Luckily, I was still able to mask my enlarged chest at work.
 Dress shirts, sweaters, and untucked shirts on casual Fridays all became my new favorite things to wear.
 They kept me trendy and feeling like myself while hiding the very thing that had me feeling like a foreigner in my own body.
 I was not claiming these breasts.
 They were attached to me, but they did not belong to me.

 I decided for me, what I was willing to live with and what I was not.

-The pre-op appointment was with a Dr. Gerald Ginsberg (more on him later).
+The pre-op appointment was eventually scheduled with a Dr. Gerald Ginsberg (more on him later).
 I was on my way to a better me.
 I still had one more vacation planned before the surgery but I was happy that it would be the last time Chip and Dale would accompany me.
 I am a resilient, ambitious, and positive man the majority of the time.
 I am also human and have insecurities just like everyone else.
 I decided for me, what I was willing to live with and what I was not.
 Did I come to this decision due to vanity?
 Partly Yes, I always want to look my best and I make no apologies for improving my nutrition and body to be happy.
 Could I live without the surgery?
-Yes, but I would not be true to myself if I had the opportunity to change what I can, to feel more like the man I felt inside and didn’t.
-I also wanted to share my story and stay true to my platform of living boldly and unapologetically.
-My journey to rid myself of male breasts had begun and I was empowered to live my life as I see it in in my head.
+Yes, but I would not be true to myself if I had the opportunity to change what I can, to feel more like the man I felt inside, and didn’t.
+I also wanted to share my story and stay true to my platform of living boldly, and unapologetically.
+My journey to rid myself of male breasts had begun, and I was empowered to live my life as I see it in my head.
 A life that free of limitation, open to taking risks, and the balls look fear in the face and make decisions that are right for me.
 Stay tuned.